 Rondo CLT has moved a total of 12 buildings -15 housing units -The first five houses Rondo CLT sold were house moves.

-If the opportunity arises, Rondo CLT would be interested in doing more house moves and rehab projects, currently we have no plans to do a house move or rehab in the near future.
+If the opportunity arises, Rondo CLT would be interested in doing more house moves and rehab projects, currently we are collaborating with other housing developers on potential house moves in the near future.
 Check our website for any new developments.

 Rondo has built and sold a total of six houses.
 In 2000, Rondo CLT partnered with the Green Institute’s DeConstruction Services, the Saint Paul Neighborhood Energy Connection (NEC), and the Minnesota Office of Environmental Assistance to build two new houses using reclaimed building materials and energy efficient technologies.